celestiaorg/docs/developers/blobstream-rollups.md

 we will need to provide a Merkle proof of the data root tuple to a data root tuple root.
 This can be created
 using the [`data_root_inclusion_proof`](https://github.com/celestiaorg/celestia-core/blob/c3ab251659f6fe0f36d10e0dbd14c29a78a85352/rpc/client/http/http.go#L492-L511) query.
-More on this can be found [maybe add link TODO, also in the above proofs]
+More on this can be found in the [data root inclusion proofs documentation](https://docs.celestia.org/developers/blobstream-proof-queries#_1-data-root-inclusion-proof).

 2. Verify inclusion proof of the data to Celestia data root: